amilcar-cs/crowdchat/README.md

 ![light mode and dark mode](./readme_images/light_mode.gif)

 ## How to Run
 First of all, it is necessary to know that this application only runs using the https protocol, due to the various security measures that have been implemented to protect the information that transits the network.
 It can be run without any problem by viewing it at http://localhost:3000/, but if you try to access it using an ip address, then the application will not run properly.

+### Steps:
 1. **Install Node.js:** The backend of Crowdchat runs on Node.js, so you need to install it.
 You can do this using [nvm](https://github.com/nvm-sh/nvm) and following the instructions provided in the repository.

 2. **MySQL Database:** Crowdchat stores messages, room information, and more in a MySQL database.
 I used [XAMPP](https://www.apachefriends.org/es/download.html) to launch and configure the database.
 The database name can be anything, but you will need to specify it in the *.env* file.
 Create the following tables in your database: